smarty-php/smarty/README.md

 **NOTE: Because of this change you must clear your local composer cache with the "composer clearcache" command**

-To get the latest stable version use
+To get the latest v2.6 release use

 	"require": {
 	   "smarty/smarty": "~2.6"